 I’m due to collect my new puppy.
 What should I do?

 As a priority, we must all be following the relevant Covid-19 Government measures.
-Currently restrictions on non-essential travel apply across most of the UK.
 These vary by nation and we strongly recommend you check the guidance for your area, via the links at the top of this page, before planning or proceeding with getting or collecting a puppy at this time.

 The Kennel Club and other animal welfare experts have produced further short-term emergency advice specifically for breeders and others involved in pet businesses in England.
 This includes advice on how to safely transport puppies at this time.